Language: EN

 Higher-order functions

-Lambda functions are useful in higher-order functions like map, filter, and reduce, as they allow passing functions as arguments concisely.
+Lambda functions are useful in higher-order functions like map, filter, and reduce, as they allow for passing functions as arguments concisely.

 const numbers = [1, 2, 3, 4, 5];